Choose from 200+ flexible, affordable online college degree programs.

 What’s it like to take an online class?

 Want to know what it’s like to take an online course at SNHU?
-Find out more about the courses, support system and flexibility of an online college education.
+Find out more about the courses, support system and flexibility of an online university education.

 Why choose SNHU?

-U.S. News & World Report has continuously named us the "Most Innovative University" in the north, and our programs are regionally accredited - which means they meet rigorous academic standards.
+U.S. News & World Report has continuously named us the "Most Innovative University" in the north, and our programs are institutionally accredited by the regional accreditor NECHE - which means they meet rigorous academic standards.
 That’s because Southern New Hampshire University has exhibited an unceasing pursuit of academic excellence since its founding in 1932.

 In addition to offering an easy online admission process, we strive to get you the transfer credit you deserve by accepting up to 90 undergraduate credits for bachelor's degrees and up to 45 toward associate degrees.
 You may also be eligible to save time and money by getting credit for work or life experience.